 Viewing and Managing Policies in the UI¶

 Permissions show what data a role has access to and what type of access they have.
-A role’s permissions are listed in a table on the role details pane:

 This table has several columns: